BioNJ Hosts Its Inaugural Health Equity in Clinical Trials MBA Business Plan Case Competition

 - First Place: Johns Hopkins University ($10,000) who focused their plan on increasing representation in clinical trials for the treatment of Alzheimer's Disease through community engagement strategies and the use of digital tools.

-- Second Place: Rutgers Business School ($7,000) who focused their plan on using population health and real-world data analytics to calculate health equity targets specific to clinical trial sites in prostate cancer.
+- Second Place: Rutgers University ($7,000) who focused their plan on using population health and real-world data analytics to calculate health equity targets specific to clinical trial sites in prostate cancer.

 "BioNJ's mission is to help our Members help Patients.
 It is with the vision of Health Equity for all that BioNJ launched our Health Equity in Clinical Trials Strategic Initiative, of which the MBA Business Plan Competition is one of three important workstreams," said BioNJ President and CEO, Debbie Hart.
 "In addition to thanking our extraordinary teams for their commitment and time, I'd like to thank our Steering Committee; industry supporters, including Bristol Myers Squibb, Medidata, Amicus Therapeutics, PTC Therapeutics, Sanofi, Insmed, PsychoGenics, Thermo Fisher Scientific, Crowley Law and the Rare Disease Diversity Coalition; our expert judges and our colleagues from the Kith Collective.
 It was only with their guidance and support that we have been able to bring this important initiative forward."